tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-26-deep-learning-graphical-models.md

 The graph (B) captures the independencies $A \perp C \mid \{B, D\}$ and $B \perp D$ but not $B \perp D \mid \{A, C\}$.

-In fact, we can never encode these independencies in a bayesian network, no matter how hard we try!
+We can never encode these independencies in a bayesian network, no matter how hard we try!

 A sound reader would have also noticed that a directed model doesn't make sense in such a situation.
-There in no direction in context of two students studing together to solve a misconception.
+There is no direction in the context of two students studying together to solve a misconception.
 Both the students contribute equally to the discussion.
-So we can't really say that one student depends on the other.
-Moreover, we are interested in how strong the connections is between two or more students who choose to study together which will finally influence how the misconception flows among students.
+So we can't say that one student depends on the other.
+Moreover, we are interested in how strong the connections are between two or more students who choose to study together which will finally influence how the misconception flows among students.

 The undirected form of a Bayesian Network is called a **Markov Network** and they capture exactly the independencies we desire.

 ### Factors in Markov Networks

-We parametrize a Markov Network with some weight (or strenght) associated with each edge which we call **factors** in the network opposed to considering a distribution over all the variable which is what we did in Bayesian Network.
+We parametrize a Markov Network with some weight (or strength) associated with each edge which we call **factors** in the network opposed to considering a distribution over all the variables which is what we did in Bayesian Network.
 We can move from these weights to a probability distribution by simply normalizing the product of all the factors.
 The factors of a Markov Network capture ***affinity*** between connected RVs.

-For our example, we can have factors $\phi_1(A, B), \phi_2(B, C), \phi_3(C, D) and \phi_4(A, D)$ that capture the affinity between coressponding nodes in our graph.
+For our example, we can have factors $\phi_1(A, B), \phi_2(B, C), \phi_3(C, D) and \phi_4(A, D)$ that capture the affinity between corresponding nodes in our graph.
 A factor such as $\phi(A, B)$ cats like the joint distribution over A and B $P(A, B)$.

 ![student markov network](/images/graphical_models/student_markov.png)